SarathSS98/VAR-PZ/README.md

 # The bandmag.dat file needs to be updated with the corresponding filters

-The file bandmag.dat needs to include all the filters you’re using for SED fitting.
+The file bandmag.dat needs to include all the filters you’re using for SED fitting in the format Filter name, Magnitude units (1= Vega mags, 2= IRAC mags, 3 = AB), Zero point

 A list of available filter names is here: